Joe Graham: Social activism

-Rushlight Gets Printed
+Rushlight magazine

-In 1972, Graham, the man published Rushlight - The Belfast Magazine for the first time.
-He shared the stories his father had originally shared with him as a boy as well as his own historical research and study.
-The magazine included articles of local interest, folklore, and tales of old Belfast.
+In 1972, Graham published Rushlight - The Belfast Magazine.
+In it he shared the stories his father had originally shared with him as a boy as well as his own historical research and study.
+The magazine included articles of local interest, folklore and tales of old Belfast.
 The Rushlight proved to be a staple part of Belfast literature with copies being forwarded by locals to relatives around the world, as well as copies being held in the Linen Hall Library Catalog, as well as at the Queen's University Library Catalogue, both in Belfast.

-In May 2002, Joe Graham was awarded the "Irish Hand" for his "continued and appreciated contribution of Rushlight Magazine to the Irish communities in Belfast, Brompton, Canada, and around the world".
+In May 2002, Joe Graham was awarded the "Irish Hand" for his "continued and appreciated contribution of Rushlight Magazine to the Irish communities in Belfast, Brompton, Canada and around the world".
 In 2008, he wrote Show Me The Man – The Official Biography of Martin Meehan.